f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab6.rst

 |image55|

-..
-NOTE:: Leave all other fields using the default values.
+.. note:: Leave all other fields using the default values.

-**Navigation:** Click Finished.
+Click **Finished**.

-On the jumpbox, close the Browser tab to dvwa.com.
+On the jump box, close the tab to dvwa.com and re-open a new tab.
+Browse again to dvwa.com and log in.

-Open a new web browser tab and access the virtual server again:

 URL: https://dvwa.com